First Nations Environmental Contaminants Program (FNECP)

 What Contaminants Are Included

-Any chemical or biological contaminants that are of concern to First Nations communities can be included in your proposal, based on potential human health risk due to exposure.
+Any chemical contaminants that are of concern to First Nations communities can be included in the proposal, based on potential human health risk due to exposure.

 How to Apply